 - Newark Airport: There are two ways to get to Manhattan from Newark.
 Both options begin by taking the Newark AirTrain to the Newark Liberty Airport Station.
 From there you may take the Amtrak or the NJ Transit train to Penn Station in Manhattan.
 Each option takes approximately 30 minutes from the departure time of your train.

-Prior to walking across the Brooklyn Bridge, we went to the Brooklyn Bridge Park to enjoy views of the bridge and to take some amazing pictures of the skyline.
-From the park it was a 1km/0.6mi walk to the stroller friendly entrance to the bridge (found at the intersection of Tillary Street and Adams Street).
+Prior to walking across the Brooklyn Bridge, we went to the Brooklyn Bridge Park to enjoy views of the bridge and to take some amazing pictures of the New York skyline.
+From the park it was a 0.6 mi / 1 km walk to the stroller-friendly entrance to the bridge (found at the intersection of Tillary Street and Adams Street).

-Sitting on the shore of the East River in the shadow of the Brooklyn Bridge, this eighty-five acre park offers world class views of the Manhattan skyline.
-It’s a great place to stop and enjoy the views before heading across the Brooklyn Bridge.
+Sitting on the shore of the East River in the shadow of the Brooklyn Bridge, this eighty-five acre park offers world-class views of the Manhattan skyline.
+It’s a great place to stop and enjoy the views before walking across the Brooklyn Bridge.

 The Top of the Rock is a three story observation deck on the 67th, 69th and 70th floors of 30 Rockefeller Centre.
-Once at the top, incredible views of the iconic NYC skyline are everywhere.
-They have thick glass panels from the floor which you can look through to get unobstructed views of New York.
+Once at the top, incredible views of the iconic New York City skyline are everywhere.
+They have thick glass panels from the floor which you can safely look through to get unobstructed views of New York.

-Perhaps it was the time of day or because there are three floors of observation decks but it never felt crowded throughout our visit.
-We easily walked around to get the views from all sides and even gave our daughter some time to play, something we have found is crucial when traveling with a baby.
+Perhaps it was the time of day or because there are three floors of observation decks but it never felt crowded at the Top of the Rock.
+We easily walked around to get the amazing New York views from all sides and even gave our daughter some time to play, something we have found is crucial when traveling with a baby.

-Though we didn’t bring our stroller, the Top of the Rock is fully stroller accessible, however their rules state the stroller must be collapsible.
+Though we didn’t bring our stroller, the Top of the Rock is fully stroller accessible, however their rules state your stroller must be collapsible.

 Top of the Rock tickets are assigned an entry time.
 You can skip the line by buying your Top of The Rock tickets online and selecting what time you wish to go to the top.
-Selecting the exact time may be difficult for some parents traveling to NYC with an infant, baby or toddler, but the option is available if you are confident in your arrival time.
+Selecting the exact time may be difficult for some parents traveling to New York with an infant or toddler, but the option is available if you are confident in your arrival time.

 The New York CityPASS includes admission tickets to Top of the Rock, allowing you to reserve your timed ticket in advance.

-A masterpiece of urban design, this 843 acre park is a National Historic Landmark and the heart of New York City.
+A masterpiece of urban design, this 843 acre park is a National Historic Landmark and the heart (and lungs) of New York City.
 As you’d expect, Central Park is very stroller friendly.

-Visiting Central Park is one of the best things to do in NYC with toddlers or a baby.
+Visiting Central Park is one of the best things to do in New York with a toddler or a baby.
 It is the perfect place to slow down when traveling with a baby in NYC or let your toddler burn off some energy.
 We laid out a blanket and enjoyed a picnic lunch.

 Our daughter quickly discovered what grass tastes like (she didn’t like it) and how funny squirrels are.
 She loved to watch them chase each other!

-We stopped at Central Park often during our time in NYC with a baby.
+We visited Central Park daily during our family trip to New York with a baby.
 It was the perfect place to let our daughter play and burn some energy after being in the stroller.

-Manhattan is home to many of the world’s most iconic buildings.
+The Manhattan skyline is home to many of the world’s most iconic buildings.
 There’s just something about walking the streets of Manhattan, and seeing buildings like the Chrysler Building, Grand Central Terminal, the Empire State Building and the Flat Iron Building.
-Walking the NYC streets to see these iconic buildings is a great thing to do during nap time!
+Walking the streets of Midtown New York to see these iconic buildings is a great thing to do during your baby’s nap time!

 The American Museum of Natural History is one of the world’s most respected scientific institutions.
-With displays ranging from dinosaur bones to a replica blue whale, this museum is fun for all ages.
+With displays ranging from dinosaur bones to a replica blue whale, this top New York museum is fun for all ages.

 Admission to the American Museum of Natural History is included with the New York CityPASS.

 Times Square is home to the Broadway theater district, the world famous New Year’s Eve ball drop, towering billboard ads & TV screens, countless stores and restaurants.
-It’s easy to see why this is one of the world’s most visited tourist attractions.
+It’s easy to see why Times Square is one of the world’s most visited tourist attractions.

 Times Square is a stretch of six city blocks.
 As long as you don’t mind the crowds, you will have no issues pushing a stroller here.

 What is more American than baseball?
 And who is better at baseball than the Yankees?
 They have won more World Series’ than any other team in Major League Baseball.
 Going to see a New York Yankees game in the Bronx is a great excuse to leave Manhattan and see another of the Big Apple’s iconic boroughs.

-You can theoretically get here with an Uber, but it’s far enough that realistically you should take the subway.
+You can theoretically get to Yankee Stadium with an Uber, but it’s far enough that realistically you should take the subway.
 The “D” line is an express train that skips most stops from Midtown to Yankee Stadium, meaning you can make the trip in approx 30 minutes.
 The 161st Street – Yankee Stadium subway station is literally at the front door of the stadium.

 Strollers are allowed within Yankee Stadium, however they expect you to store them under your seats.
 If your stroller is too big to store under your seats, you can leave it with the Guest Relations department, adjacent to Gate 6 in the Great Hall.